 - Selected non-governmental organisations and charitable bodies

 Visit Scholarship webpage for details.
-Read carefully for guideline.
+Read carefully for guidance.

 Sponsors: Commonwealth Scholarship Commission (CSC) and UK Department for International Development (DFID).

 Important Notes: You should apply to study at a UK university with which the CSC has a part funding agreement.
 Click here for a list of UK universities which have part funding agreements with the CSC